 - 5. Using two wrenches, separate the ground-joint union in the gas supply piping at the furnace. - 6.
 Remove the piping between the gas valve and the ground-joint union.
 (If applicable). - 7.
-Remove all screws securing the burner box door. - 8.
-Remove all screws securing the manifold assembly to the burner box. - 9.
-Remove all screws from the corners of the box and carefully remove the burner assembly from the furnace.
-IMPORTANT: DO NOT damage the igniter while removing the burner assembly.
+Remove the burner box door (6 screws). - 8.
+Remove 4 screws securing the manifold assembly to the burner box.

-- 10. Inspect the burners for accumulated dust or debris.
+- Remove 4 screws from the corners of the box and carefully remove the burner assembly from the furnace.
+IMPORTANT: DO NOT damage the igniter while removing the burner assembly. - 10.
+Inspect the burners for accumulated dust or debris.
 If necessary carefully clean them with a soft wire brush and a vacuum cleaner.
-IMPORTANT: DO NOT damage the igniter while cleaning the burner assembly. - 11.
-Replace all the parts in reverse order that they were removed. - 12.
-Follow the lighting instructions found on the furnace door to return the furnace to operation.
+IMPORTANT: DO NOT damage the igniter while cleaning the burner assembly. - Replace all the parts in reverse order that they were removed. - Follow the lighting instructions found on the furnace door to return the furnace to operation.
 Verify proper operation after servicing.